mstgnz/gopay/README.md

 This project is licensed under the [Business Source License 1.1 (BUSL-1.1)](./LICENSE).

+### 🎯 **License Terms Summary:**

+**✅ Allowed Uses:**

+- ✅ Download and use the code
+- ✅ Fork and develop improvements
+- ✅ Submit pull requests
+- ✅ Clone and install on VMs/servers
+- ✅ Use for internal/non-production systems
+- ✅ Modify and create derivative works

+**❌ Restricted Uses:**

+- ❌ Redistribute under a different name
+- ❌ Fork into a public project (without written permission)
+- ❌ Commercial redistribution/selling
+- ❌ Production use without commercial license

+**📅 Change Date:** January 1, 2030 - After this date, the license changes to Mozilla Public License 2.0

+For commercial licensing or special arrangements, please contact: https://github.com/mstgnz/gopay

 ## 🆘 Support

 - **📖 Documentation**: Check the docs links above